← Back to 史記

 1

-Scholars' recorded writings are extremely broad, yet they still verify trustworthiness from the Six Classics.
-Though the Poetry and Documents are incomplete, yet the writings of Yu and Xia can be known.
-Yao was about to abdicate the throne and yielded to Yu Shun.
-Between Shun and Yu, the mountain officials all recommended him.
-Then they tested him in position, he managed duties for several decades, his merits and functions having flourished, and then they transferred the administration to him.
-Showing the world the heavy vessel—the king's great succession—transmitting the world is so difficult.
-Yet storytellers say Yao yielded the world to Xu You, Xu You did not accept, ashamed and fled to hide.
-And in Xia's time, there were Bian Sui and Wu Guang.
+The writings preserved by scholars are exceedingly vast, yet they still verify their trustworthiness against the Six Classics.
+Though the Poetry and Documents are incomplete, the writings of Yu and Xia can still be known.
+When Yao was about to abdicate the throne and yield it to Yu Shun, the mountain lords and pastors all recommended him.
+They tested him in office; he held his duties for several decades, and when his merits and achievements had flourished, they transferred the administration to him.
+Thus, they showed the world the great vessel of state and the king's supreme succession—transmitting the realm is so difficult.
+Yet storytellers say that Yao yielded the realm to Xu You, that Xu You did not accept, and that, ashamed, he fled into seclusion.
+By the time of Xia, there were men such as Bian Sui and Wu Guang.
 How is this to be regarded?
-The Grand Historian says: I ascended Mount Ji, above it apparently has Xu You's tomb.
-Confucius sequenced the ancient benevolent sages and worthy men, like Wu Taibo and Bo Yi and such, in detail.
-I consider what I have heard of Xu You and Wu Guang's righteousness extremely high—their literary writings not a little visible in overview—why?
+The Grand Historian says: I climbed Mount Ji, where there is said to be the tomb of Xu You.
+Confucius arranged and set forth the ancient benevolent sages and worthy men, including figures such as Wu Taibo and Bo Yi, in detail.
+The righteousness of men such as Xu You and Wu Guang, of which I have heard, is very lofty indeed; yet one cannot find even the slightest trace of them in the writings of the past—why is this?

 2